Duke-GCB/lando/lando/k8s/README.md

 oc create sa lando
 ```

-Give this account admin priv
+Give this account admin priv.
+This just just gives admin access to this namespace and not the whole cluster.
 ```
 oc create rolebinding lando-binding --clusterrole=admin --serviceaccount=lando-job-runner:lando
 ```